 Students live in on-campus, air-conditioned housing (double rooms), and receive a meal plan, covered by the program.
 Summer interns also are provided with travel to and from Columbia, and a stipend of $5000.

 Applicants are expected to have completed at least one year of full-time college enrollment prior to June and be a citizen or permanent resident of the U.S. Students from non-Ph.D.-granting institutions and institutions that support under-represented minority students, as well as under-represented students, are highly encouraged to apply.

-The deadline to apply is February 17, 2021.
-Students must complete the application form and provide an unofficial transcript (including Fall 2020 grades); letters of recommendation (two preferred); a resume; and a personal statement indicating career plans, prior research experience, and research interests.
+The deadline to apply is February 20, 2022.
+Students must complete the application form and provide an unofficial transcript (including Fall 2021 grades); letters of recommendation (two preferred); a resumé; and a personal statement indicating career plans, prior research experience, and research interests.
 If completed online, documents will be submitted with the online application.
-For application packets sent via e-mail, the application form and other documents may be sent to firstname.lastname@example.org.
+For application packets sent via e-mail, the application form and other documents may be sent to email@example.com.
 Letters of recommendation may be sent directly to the Office of Undergraduate Research via e-mail.
 Questions can be directed to the MU Office of Undergraduate Research via e-mail or phone, 573-882-5979.

 Students will list up to eight (8) faculty with whom they are interested in working on their application.